 One makeup staple that I usually don’t spend a lot of money on is mascara.
 The shelf life of a tube of mascara after it’s opened is three months, so if you’re good about replacing it every three months, that’s four tubes a year at the minimum.
 And if you buy your mascara from Sephora or from the makeup counter chances are you’re spending from $20-40 a pop – that’s $80 worth of mascara every year, ya’ll!

 Besides its short life span, another reason I don’t spend lots of money on mascara is that even though I’ve tried several high-end mascaras by Dior, MAC, Bourjois, Lancome and Clinique (just to name a few), I’ve still yet to find one that I think is worth paying a lot of money for because drugstore mascaras work just as well.
 (Sidenote: This weekend I’m going to pick up a tube of Benefit’s Bad Gal lash in blue, so we’ll see if that statement changes.)

-The closest I’ve ever come to high-end mascara nirvana is Diorshow, but it’s $23 and I think Max Factor’s 2000 Calorie mascara works just as well (if better) for only $6.00.
+The closest I’ve ever come to high-end mascara nirvana is Diorshow, but it’s $23, and I think Max Factor’s 2000 Calorie mascara works just as well (if not better) for only $6.00.

 Product: Max Factor 2000 Calorie Mascara Straight Brush in Rich Black

 Makeup and Beauty Blog Rating: A+

 This mascara is my everyday, go-to mascara, and it SERIOUSLY.
 ROCKS.
 MY.
 WORLD.
 It thickens the lashes without clumping, and two coats make a dramatic difference without looking spidery.
 This performs similar to Diorshow, except that it’s even better than Diorshow because it doesn’t smudge.
 It comes in four colors: Rich Black, Soft Black, Black Brown and Deep Auburn.
 ROCKS!